 the total amount of electricity generated by a power plant.
 It includes own-use electricity, as well as transmission and distribution losses.

 main objective is to train relevant government officials and oil industry stakeholders in emergency procedures.
-The IEA’s work in this area began with the development of Emergency Response Exercises for its member countries in the wake of oil supply disruptions in the 1970s, which threatened the global economy.
+IEA work in this area began with the development of Emergency Response Exercises for member countries in the wake of oil supply disruptions in the 1970s, which threatened the global economy.

 the portion or share of total allowable emissions assigned to a country or group of countries within a framework of maximum total emissions and mandatory allocations of resources or assessments (Intergovernmental Panel on Climate Change).